All Exams Test series for 1 year @ ₹349 only

 Section 2 Module I English Language & Comprehension Vocabulary, grammar, sentence structure, synonyms, antonyms, and their correct usage; Spot the Error, Fill in the Blanks, Synonyms/ Homonyms, Antonyms, Spellings/ Detecting misspelled words, Idioms & Phrases, One word substitution, Improvement of Sentences, Active/ Passive Voice of Verbs, etc.

-Module II General Awareness General awareness of the environment and its application to society, questions relating to India and its neighboring countries especially pertaining to History, Culture, Geography, Economic Scene, General policy, and scientific research.
+Module II General Awareness General awareness of the environment and its application to society, questions relating to India and its neighboring countries, especially about History, Culture, Geography, Economic Scene, General policy, and scientific research.

 Section 3 Module I Computer Knowledge Test Computer Basics, Software, Working with Internet and Emails, Basics of Networking and Cyber Security